-Why do my muscles hurt?
+Trauma and pain: Why do my muscles hurt?

-Then after the trauma you have the reaction or after effects to the trauma.
+Then, after the trauma, you have the reaction or after-effects to the trauma.
 What many people do not realise is that this post-traumatic effect can be very delayed, very mild but persistent or can be just a physical pain alone as well as emotional pain.

 The ‘locked in’ effect of these ailments are just the brain and the body's way of trying to protect itself from the trauma.
-But this can last so long, that we often assume that our bodies have accumulated these symptoms due to age.
+But, this can last so long that we often assume that our bodies have accumulated these symptoms due to age.
 Some people may even end up with a diagnosis such as Fibromyalgia.
 Quite often the original trauma is dismissed or forgotten.

 Despite this feeling of bodily hopelessness, it can be possible to reverse the physical symptoms of chronic muscle and joint pain.
 The brain will often tell us, for example, that we can't hold our arm up in the air because it hurts our shoulder.
-So we don’t do it!
-Which actually exacerbates the symptoms.
+So we don’t do it, which then actually exacerbates the symptoms.

 The massage combines gentle massaging, assisted stretching and acupressure therapy all with the client warm and comfortable, in their full stretchy clothing, which takes place on a soft floor futon.
-With trust from the client and more importantly, patience, gentle manipulation and careful communication from the practitioner, the results can be very effective.
+With trust from the client and, more importantly, patience, gentle manipulation and careful communication from the practitioner, the results can be very effective.